huxi/huxi-gradle-plugins/GETTING-STARTED.markdown

 ## Introduction

 This is plugin that mimics the behavior of maven-gpg-plugin but for the [Gradle](http://gradle.org/) build system.
 It was created to help make it easier to use Gradle to deploy signed maven artifacts to maven repositories.
-It's especially important as you the signtures are needed to be able to deploy artifacts to Sonatypes OSS Repo which will allow you to push your releases to Maven Central.
+It's especially important as you the signatures are needed to be able to deploy artifacts to Sonatypes OSS Repo which will allow you to push your releases to Maven Central.

 **Important:** You currently need to build Gradle from source to use it (Commit [gradle/ff3496fd63d39769d2d2df154ae373493c504f41](https://github.com/gradle/gradle/commit/ff3496fd63d39769d2d2df154ae373493c504f41) or later), this should change soon.